steffi0202/ASA-to-Juniper-Converter/README.md

 set security policies from zone trust to zone untrust policy699 then permit

-Note: ASA Cryptomaps will convert as a normal SRX security policy.
+Note: ASA Cryptomaps and Split Tunneling will convert as a normal SRX security policy.